 If your normal breakfast is 300 calories and you’re aiming to lose weight, then you don’t want a shake that provides more than that.

 There are some diet apps like Noom that might help you with this, or else it could be a good idea to talk to a dietitian.

-Also note that the nutrition you get from protein powders are different from meal replacement shakes.
+Also, note that the nutrition you get from vegan protein powders is different from meal replacement shakes.
 While some vegan meal replacement shakes can be used as a post-workout drink, doing so will still depend on your dietary goals.

-We have a detailed discussion on the differences between a protein powder and meal replacement that you may want to check out.
+We have a detailed discussion on the differences between protein powder and meal replacement powder that you may want to check out.

 3 - Look Out For Artificial Ingredients